 How to change your Instagram password

-First, you need to open up the app and head to your profile by tapping on your profile picture at the bottom right of your screen.
+First, you must open the app and head to your profile by tapping your profile picture at the bottom right of your screen.

 Then, tap the menu icon (the three lines at the top right of the page) and head to Settings > Security > Password.

-You'll then need to enter your current password, followed by the new password you wish to use – remember, its best to use a password that you don't use for any other applications, and it's a good idea to use a mixture of numbers, uppercase, and lowercase letters to make it difficult to guess.
+You'll then need to enter your current password, followed by the new password you wish to use – remember; it's best to use a password that you don't use for any other applications.
+It's a good idea to use a mixture of numbers, uppercase, and lowercase letters to make it difficult to guess.

-Instagram recommends that you use "a combination of at least six numbers, letters and punctuation marks (like ! and %)" to create a strong password.
+Instagram recommends using "a combination of at least six numbers, letters, and punctuation marks (like ! and %)" to create a strong password.

 Once you're happy with your new password, tap Save or the tick icon at the top right of your screen.